darinz/DL/06_RNN/05_bidirectional_rnns.md

 The outputs from both directions are typically combined (concatenated, added, or averaged) to produce the final representation.

+> **Explanation:**
+> Bidirectional RNNs allow each position in a sequence to access both past and future context, leading to richer representations and improved performance on many sequence tasks.
+This is especially useful in tasks like language modeling, where the meaning of a word can depend on both previous and subsequent words.

 #### Geometric/Visual Explanation

 Imagine reading a sentence both forwards and backwards.
 At each word, you have information from both the words before and after, allowing for a more complete understanding of context.